Jammy2211/PyAutoLens/docs/overview/overview_9_clusters.rst

 Cluster-Scale Lenses
 ====================

 Galaxy clusters are the beasts of strong lensing.
-They contain tens or hundreds of lens galaxy_list and lensed sources, with lensed sources at many different redshifts requiring full multi-plane ray-tracing calculations.
+They contain tens or hundreds of lens galaxies and lensed sources, with lensed sources at many different redshifts requiring full multi-plane ray-tracing calculations.
 They contain one or more brightest cluster galaxy(s) a large scale dark matter halo and have arcs with Einstein Radii 10.0" -> 100.0" and beyond.